circlefin/stablecoin-evm/doc/tokendesign.md

 The `FiatToken` implements the standard methods of the ERC-20 interface with some changes:

-- A blacklisted address will be unable to call `transfer`, `transferFrom`, or `approve`, and will be unable to receive tokens.
+- A blacklisted address will be unable to call `transfer` or `transferFrom`, and will be unable to receive tokens.
+  - `approve` was not allowed for blacklisted addresses in FiatToken versions
+    <2.2 but available in versions 2.2+.
+See "Blacklisting" section for more
+    details.
 - `transfer`, `transferFrom`, and `approve` will fail if the contract has been paused.